heroiclabs/nakama-docs/docs/nakama/concepts/authentication.md

 You can optionally import Facebook friends into Nakama's [friend graph](friends.md) when authenticating.
 To do this, set `import` to true.

+!!! note "Note"
+    The Facebook authentication function supports the use of both OAuth and Facebook Limited Login (JWT) tokens.

 === "cURL"
     ```sh
     curl "http://127.0.0.1:7350/v2/account/authenticate/facebook?create=true&username=mycustomusername&import=true" \